 • Food

-The pie itself is sitting or submerged in a bowl of thick pea soup from blue boiler peas, and chefs often use tomato sauce, salt pepper, mint sauce or malt vinegar to alter the flavors.
-The meat pie may include a variety of different meats common in Australia, such as beef, deer, rabbit, poultry or even kangaroo meat, for a leaner, healthier meal and lighter flavor.
+The pie itself is sitting or submerged in a bowl of thick pea soup from blue boiler peas, and chefs often use tomato sauce, salt pepper, mint sauce or malt vinegar to alter the flavours.
+The meat pie may include a variety of different meats common in Australia, such as beef, deer, rabbit, poultry or even kangaroo meat, for a leaner, healthier meal and lighter flavour.

 photo by Craig Anderson (CC BY 2.0) modified